suhovius/api_sketch/README.md

 - Add more specs and tests.
 - Add `shared_block "shared block name"` (definition keyword) search keyword by it's to blocks.
 Maybe `uses_shared_block "shared block name"`.
 Maybe shared blocks should be placed into special directory at definitions to be loaded before all examples
 - Add more complex example values autogeneration for API examples server.
 Derive values from key names.
 For example string "email" should have some email value as response example.
-- Add `api_sketch_response_array_elements_count` for responses server.
-It should generate responses with provided array elements counts.
-If array contains different type values than each type of these elements should be placed to response multiple times.
 - rDoc documentation for code.

 Contributing